shogochiai/TextDAO/README.md

 ## Overview
 - A DAO with ERC-7546 UCS, it means DAO plugin architecture.
-- RCV voting for text diff reveiw.
+- RCV voting for text diff review.

 ## Motivation
 - No more google docs for DAOs.